PiRXlv/100-days-of-code/log.md

 9. Other
     1. [Dan North’s article, “What’s in a story”](http://dannorth.net/whats-in-a-story/) 2.[Gojko Adzik, “How to implement UI testing without shooting yourself in the foot”](http://gojko.net/2010/04/13/how-to-implement-ui-testing-without-shooting-yourself-in-the-foot-2/)
     3. Growing Object-Oriented Software, Guided by Tests,
+    4. Working Effectively with Legacy Code
+    5. Clean Code
+    6. Dependency Injection in .NET

 **Link(s) to work**
 ***note*** fix those when there are some real ones
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)